 7 Tips for Sustainable Gift Giving This Holiday Season

 As the holiday season approaches we want to inspire sustainable gift-giving.
-Instead of manic gift purchasing, you’ve still got time to make sure that your gifts are ethical and sustainable.
+Instead of manic and hurried gift purchasing, you’ve still got time to make sure that your gifts are ethical and sustainable.
 But how do you do that?
 By asking a few important questions before you buy.
 Not only will you be supporting the artisans this way, but you’ll be supporting the environment and giving the recipient a genuine and meaningful gift.

 1. Be informed, ask questions